 Recognisable from the "SoN" prefix on the label.

-Based at #459 Chestnut Street next door to Matrix of Nashville, this vinyl pressing compnay dates back to 1949 - the name was changed to United Record Pressing Inc. during 1971, but they remained at the same location.
+Dating back to 1949 and originally based at 512 Franklin Street, they relocated to #453 Chestnut Street, next door to Matrix of Nashville and changed their name to United Record Pressing Inc. during 1971...they are still in operation!
 Their "SO" codes began during the early 1960's and are sometimes noted on the label, but always in the dead wax, followed by a 3 or 4 digit number.
 However, in some cases the "SO" code does not appear in either location, and you'll then find a number "5" and a "Nashville Matrix" script code in the dead wax.

 Specialty Records Corp. - Olyphant, PA.